JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/predicate_kernels.md

 By default, this package uses adaptive arithmetic via [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl) for computing predicates.
 In total, there are three different kernels offered for computing predicates:
-- `Fast()`: Predicates will be computed without any adaptive or exact arithmetic.
+- `FastKernel()`: Predicates will be computed without any adaptive or exact arithmetic.
-- `Adaptive()`: Predicates will be computed using adaptive arithmetic via [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl).
+- `AdaptiveKernel()`: Predicates will be computed using adaptive arithmetic via [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl).
-- `Exact()`: Predicates will be computed using exact arithmetic via [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl).
+- `ExactKernel()`: Predicates will be computed using exact arithmetic via [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl).

 There are clear strengths and weaknesses to each of these choices.
 To summarise them, here is when each kernel should be considered:
-- `Fast()`: This kernel can be safely used when you know that there are no collinear points or cocircular points in your data set.
+- `FastKernel()`: This kernel can be safely used when you know that there are no collinear points or cocircular points in your data set.
 It may still work even in those cases, but it can not be safely relied upon.
 If you trust that there are no issues, this should be the kernel you use as it is the fastest.
-If you run into issues while using this kernel, please use try `Adaptive()`.
+If you run into issues while using this kernel, please use try `AdaptiveKernel()`.
-- `Adaptive()`: This is the kernel we use by default.
-It has performance that is reasonably close to what is offered by `Fast()`, except it also guarantees that predicates will return the correct result even with collinear points or cocircular points, or in other degenerate cases where one typically expects predicates to be problematic.
-If you are using `Fast()` and run into issues, this should be the next kernel you try.
+- `AdaptiveKernel()`: This is the kernel we use by default.
+It has performance that is reasonably close to what is offered by `FastKernel()`, except it also guarantees that predicates will return the correct result even with collinear points or cocircular points, or in other degenerate cases where one typically expects predicates to be problematic.
+If you are using `FastKernel()` and run into issues, this should be the next kernel you try.
-- `Exact()`: This is the slowest kernel, but it is the safest.
-This kernel works on a much wider range of numbers than `Adaptive()`, and is guaranteed to satisfy certain combinatorial properties such as `orient(a, b, c) == orient(b, c, a) == orient(c, a, b)`.
-I have not seen any examples  where `Adaptive()` fails but `Exact()` works, though, so you should only consider using this kernel if you do actually encounter such a case, i.e. treat this kernel as a fallback for `Adaptive()`.
+- `ExactKernel()`: This is the slowest kernel, but it is the safest.
+This kernel works on a much wider range of numbers than `AdaptiveKernel()`, and is guaranteed to satisfy certain combinatorial properties such as `orient(a, b, c) == orient(b, c, a) == orient(c, a, b)`.
+I have not seen any examples  where `AdaptiveKernel()` fails but `ExactKernel()` works, though, so you should only consider using this kernel if you do actually encounter such a case, i.e. treat this kernel as a fallback for `AdaptiveKernel()`.

 We give a discussion below about why robust arithmetic is actually important, to help you understand these choices.
-A key point is that it is highly advised that you do not use `Fast()`.
+A key point is that it is highly advised that you do not use `FastKernel()`.

 ## Why use robust predicates?